kiojuvr/mlx-lm/README.md

 that request cap on the server side so long coding-agent turns are not cut off early with `finish_reason=length`.

-`--temp 0.4` and `--top-p 0.95` are recommended as conservative default sampling settings for coding-agent and long-context workflows.
-In local use, lower-temperature sampling helped reduce repetitive reasoning loops and “thought-loop” style failure modes while still preserving enough diversity for useful responses.
+The recommended server command intentionally leaves `--temp` and `--top-p` unset so request-side clients can control sampling.
+In local use, lower-temperature request settings helped reduce repetitive reasoning loops and “thought-loop” style failure modes while still preserving enough diversity for useful responses.

 `--loop-guard-*` is a server-side fuse for exact repeated token loops during long decode, including repeated reasoning/thought spans.
 The default guard watches for repeated 8/16/32/64-token windows after 256 generated tokens; set `--loop-guard-ngram-size 0` to disable it.
 If the model still enters near-duplicate but non-exact loops, lower request sampling first (`temperature`, `top_p`) and add a small request-side `repetition_penalty` such as `1.05` to `1.10` when your client supports it.